netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/crvserver_module.rst

         <div class="ansible-option-cell">

       This is effective when a FORWARD type cr vserver is added.
-By default, this parameter is DISABLED.
-When it is ENABLED, backend services cannot be accessed through a FORWARD type cr vserver.
+By default, this parameter is \ :literal:`DISABLED`\ .
+When it is \ :literal:`ENABLED`\ , backend services cannot be accessed through a FORWARD type cr vserver.

       .. rst-class:: ansible-option-line